Measurement and Survey Design

 2020 dates to be announced | New Delhi, India

-Fee includes the 3-day training with lunch, tea, and coffee as well as all course materials.
+Fee includes tuition for the three-day training with lunch, tea, and coffee as well as all course materials.